Care Quality Commission

-Our reconfiguration of in patient services continues with a completely refurbished Psychiatric Intensive Care Unit opening in November 2015.
-This will provide significantly improved in-patient environments, which will include separate sleeping areas and facilities.
 For those service users who sleep in shared spaces with people of the same sex we will do everything possible to ensure their dignity is respected and they have adequate privacy.
 Our reconfiguration, once completed, will remove all shared facilities.

 If the Trust’s care should fall short of the required standard, this will be reported.